 Back in the mid-90s, soon after moving to London, I worked as a cloakroom attendant at Madame JoJo’s, the legendary cabaret in Soho.
-In the 80s, the club had featured drag artists such as Lily Savage, Ruby Venezuela and Regina Fong.
+In the 80s, the club had featured drag artists such as Lily Savage and Regina Fong.

 Not only was I able to watch the cabaret quite comfortably from my seat, as the cloakroom was located directly opposite the stage, but the whole experience of working there was akin to taking part in real-life theatre three or four nights a week.

 The staff consisted largely of drag queens, though one or two of them were very convincing transsexuals.
 Most of them performed on stage, dancing and singing, while a few others worked as “barbettes”, an exotic-sounding synonym for waitresses.

 The bar staff was mixed: gay and straight, boys and girls; real girls.
 The glass collector was a sweet Spanish man who would only ever wear a black leather apron, a spiky S&M collar and a pair of black leather boots.
 Not many could resist the temptation to pinch or spank his bare bottom as he walked past.
 Then there was me, at the coat check: just one big happy family!

 At the entrance, upstairs, was the receptionist: an evil-looking blonde who was actually very likeable once you got to know her.
 An equally, if not more, evil-looking drag queen worked alongside her “welcoming” the customers, who were in fact scorned and insulted from the moment they stepped into the venue.

 They seemed to love it, though, and kept begging for more.
 They were mostly girls on their hen parties; usually drunk by the time they arrived at the club, let alone by the end of the night.
 The verbal and psychological abuse they received from the drag queens was a crescendo directly proportional to the general intake of alcohol and drugs.